krithika117/OnlineOrganizationManagementSystem/README.md

 ### Team management:
 Users can create and delete teams.

+### Expense management:
+Teams can manage expenses of the Team.

 ### Meeting management:
 Users can schedule and manage meetings.

 ### Customer support:
-Users can create customer support tickets and manage them.
+Users can seek customer support to admin.

-### Public holidays management:
+### Public holidays:
 Users can manage public holidays for the organization.

 ### Calendar events view: